HwasikJeong/cs285/hw5/README.md

     <!-- <figcaption align="center">lb stands for large batch size</figcaption> -->
 </p>

+The offline dataset used here is the one collected during the Exploration section (above) using the PointMass-Medium environment.
 As shown in the graph above, both DQN and CQL achieve similar evaluation returns (i.e., rewards), indicating comparable policy performance.
 However, CQL consistently produces lower Q-values compared to DQN.
 This behavior is intentional as CQL is designed to suppress Q-values in order to counteract overestimation, which is a fundamental challenge in offline reinforcement learning.
 By doing so, CQL promotes safer and more conservative value estimates when learning from fixed datasets without online interaction.

 <!-- **❓Q2.
 Compare CQL with different $\alpha$ values range from [0.1, 1.0, 10].**